sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/cloudformation-series/2020-02-29-cloudformation-stacksets.md

 <a name = "permissions-parent"></a>
 ##### 2) Permissions (Deployment Account - 123456789123)

-When you run the stackset you'll need to specify a role to use in the deployment account (similar to below) This role is the principal cloudformation uses to communicate with the child account(s)
+When you run the stackset you'll need to specify a role to use.
+(This is the principal cloudformation assmues and uses to communicate with the child accounts)

 ```json
 {